Last updated: May 14, 2026

 - Polyurethanes: Water-resistant construction adhesives

-The animal glue market, dominated by cattle-derived products was valued at approximately $435.9 million in 2024 and is projected to reach $818.92 million by 2035, growing at 5.9% annually.
+The animal glue market, dominated by cattle-derived products, was valued at approximately $435.9 million in 2024 and is projected to reach $818.92 million by 2035, growing at 5.9% annually.
 Despite this growth in absolute dollars, animal-based adhesives still represent less than 10% of the total adhesives market, with synthetic polymers dominating commercial and industrial applications.

 Animal Glue Today: Cattle, Not Horses

 A small specialty market exists for traditional hide glue, valued by craftspeople for antique restoration and instrument making.
-Critical point: when animal-based glue is produced, it comes from cattle hides and bones (ScienceDirect)—not horses.
+The critical point: when animal-based glue is produced, it comes from cattle hides and bones (ScienceDirect) — not horses.
+Cattle processing operates at massive scale for beef production, creating consistent byproduct streams within regulated food-safety systems.
+Horses aren’t part of this infrastructure.

 What About Gelatin?

 Many people confuse gelatin with glue since both come from collagen.
-Like modern glue, gelatin used in food, pharmaceuticals, and photography comes from cattle and pig collagen—not horses.
+Like modern glue, gelatin used in food, pharmaceuticals, and photography comes from cattle and pig collagen — not horses.
 The extraction process is similar to historical glue-making, but horses play no role in commercial gelatin production for the same regulatory and economic reasons they’re excluded from adhesive manufacturing.

 Why Horses Aren’t Used in Regulated Glue Manufacturing

-Multiple factors make horses impractical for modern adhesive production:
+Multiple factors make horses impractical for modern adhesive production.

 Economic Reality

-Safety and Regulation Issues
+Safety and Regulation

 Cultural Factors